Agile

 ClickUp: An all-in-one project management tool that offers a wide range of features, including task management, time tracking, and document collaboration.

-Monday.com: A highly customizable work management platform that allows teams to tailor their workflows to their specific needs.
+Monday.com: A highly customisable work management platform that allows teams to tailor their workflows to their specific needs.

 Version Control Systems: